MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker-end

-This article describes how to convert VMware VMs in the System Center - Virtual Machine Manager (VMM) fabric, to Hyper-V.
+This article describes how to convert VMware VMs in the System Center - Virtual Machine Manager (VMM) fabric to Hyper-V.

 ::: moniker range=">=sc-vmm-2019"

 You can convert the VMs using the *Convert Virtual Machine* wizard.
+You can use this wizard from the VMM console.

 ::: moniker-end